C0deWiser/postie/README.md

 Subscriptions that are not assigned to any group fall into a special **fallback group** (named "Other" by default, translatable).

-> A Subscription may be assigned to a few groups.

 ### Audience

+A notification may be scoped to an audience using the `Audience` attribute.

+If the current user is not in the notification's audience, he or she cannot manage the subscription to the notification.
+If an audience is not set, it means that every user can manage the subscription to such a notification.

 Predefine possible notifiables (audience) in the service provider.
-Each audience has a name (a `BackedEnum` is supported), a title and a callback, returning a Builder of possible notifiables.
+Each audience has a name (a `BackedEnum` is supported), a title, and a callback that returns a Builder of possible notifiables.

 ```php
 use Codewiser\Postie\Audience;